March 31, 2023. Let’s quietly contemplate the beauty of an exhausting, 5,000-calorie-burning 13-mile hike in Glacier National Park, USA.

 This is a call to action.
 If you’re in shape to do this hike, get out there and do it while the glaciers are still there.
 If you’re not, well, get in shape so you can.
-You’ve only got until 2020 or 2030.
+You’ve only got until 2030, maybe.
 The geologists and climatologists say that’s when the still-massive-but-already-shrunken glaciers will disappear.
 Completely.

 I’m not here to harsh your mellow with the global warming news.
 Let’s just take a hike.
 Work your Way through the photos.
 And a really cool Google Map I made for you.
 Here’s how we go.

 We start at the bottom, on the Loop Trail, because steep hikes up seem easier on the old knees than steep hikes down.
 We climb up 2,200 feet over the first four miles.
 An early morning start, when the sun’s low.
 Most of the trail is heavily wooded.
 Our legs are fresh.
 Keep up a good pace and you get to the Granite Chalet in 90 minutes.
 You can see it in the upper right corner of the photo above.
 This solid stone structure was built in 1913. $75 for a night in a bunk bed and use of the kitchen.
 The only amenity is the view, but it’s incredible.
 Better.
 Cheaper.
 And nobody’s in a hurry.
 But we’re moving on to the connecting trail.

 High Line Trail to a really steep detour